allegro/dotnet-utils/src/Allegro.Extensions.Cqrs/README.md

     services.TryDecorate<IQueryHandler<BarQuery, BarData>, BarQueryHandlerDecorator>();
 ```
 Remember to first register all commands handlers and than register custom decorator.
-Execution order is reversed from registration order.
+Execution order is LIFO to registration order.
-(First registered will execute last, last registered - first)

 ### Samples